yoursanonymous/N_R/nr4/README.md

 // you dont have to put everything here we can not use useContext in class based component directly but indirectly by <userContext.consumer>{(data)=>console.log(data)}<userContext.consumer>
-you can create context anywhere and override it
+you can create context anywhere and override it redux=>used in big scale application redux and react are different offers state management gives 2 lib=>react-redux,redux-toolkit redux toolkit simplifies the redux lets build cart feature redux store is an object kept at the global central place 1st if we have to click the add then it hsould be deptches an action which  call a fucntion called reducer which updates the slice of our redux store, the card component is subscribed to our store using ddddddddddselector when we wwant to read data from this cart, we use somethiong as selector which reads the data and modify our react component in cart button=> this phenomenon is known as subscribing to the store

+steps=>
+1# install redux toolkit=>npm install @reduxjs/toolkit and react-redux
+2# build our store
+3# connect
+4# cretae slice
+5# dispatch action
+6# selector
+cartSlice is a big obhect whic has actions and reducer we are exporting it individaully the app store reducer is our app rrducer which contain small reducer for each slice after appStore and cartSlice we would read data by selector which is a hook inside react useSelector

+instead of this
+onClick={handleADDItem()}
+this means that you have caled this function already use

+onClick={handleADDItem()}	->Executes on render==>	Avoid unless intentional immediate execution is required. onClick={() => handleADDItem()}->	Executes on click	==>Use when you need to pass arguments or inline logic. onClick={handleADDItem}	->Executes on click	=>Use when passing a function reference directly is sufficient.